 Here are several ways to import photos and videos from your phone, camera, other device or disc.

-Connect a camera, phone or external drive to your PC.
+Connect a phone, camera, storage card from your camera or external drive to your PC.

 Swipe in from the bottom edge to see the application commands.(If you're using a mouse, right-click within the application.)